dafny-lang/dafny/docs/DafnyRef/Types.md

 ```dafny
 type Y<T>
 ```
-Its definition can be revealed in a refining module.
+Its definition can be stated in a refining module.
 The name `Y` can be immediately followed by a type characteristics suffix ([Section 5.3.1](#sec-type-characteristics)).
 Because there is no defining RHS, the type characteristics cannot be inferred and so